theratbeing/geomancy/README.md

 # geomancy.py
-Python3 script to generate geomantic divination charts.
+Python script to generate charts used in geomancy divination method.

 ### Features
-* Chart analysis: automatically detects modes of perfection (2019-08-02).
+* Chart analysis: automatically detects modes of perfection and way of points.

 * Color output: figures have different color depending on its correspondence and the chart type.
-(2019-07-31)

-* Interactive mode: the script asks for querent name, the query, and chart type before generating a chart (2019-07-24).
-Each querent will have their own log file (2019-08-01).
+* Interactive mode: the script asks for querent name, the query, and chart type before generating a chart.
+Each querent will have their own log file.

 * Automatic logging: output will be automatically written to a file.

+**Avilable chart types:**

-* Agrippa/Golden Dawn house chart: Mothers are placed in angular houses, Daughters are placed in succedent houses, Nieces are placed in cadent houses.
+Agrippa/Golden Dawn house chart: Mothers are placed in angular houses, Daughters are placed in succedent houses, Nieces are placed in cadent houses.

-* Medieval-style simple house chart: figures are placed following the order of their generation.
+Medieval-style simple house chart: figures are placed following the order of their generation.

-* Traditional shield chart including the Reconciler.
+Traditional shield chart including the Reconciler.

-*Note: this script does not provide interpretation for the reading.*
+*You can tell the script to only output names of figures.*

 ### How to use
 Launch it from the terminal/command line with `python3 geomancy.py`.